Heifort Pond

 The Ponds at Heifort Hills

 The Ponds at Heifort Hills HOA on the west side of Heifort Pond is required to maintain a 75-foot wetland buffer between the pond and the development.
-This led to creating the Heifort Buffer Management Plan in 2021, which shows the buffer area and gives a general idea of what plants could be planted there.
+This led to creating the Heifort Buffer Management Plan (PDF) in 2021, which shows the buffer area and gives a general idea of what plants could be planted there.
 The HOA had contracted with Minnesota Native Landscapes (MNL) to apply an herbicide to buckthorn in 2022-2024, and some large buckthorn trees were removed.
-This year, the HOA is partnering with the Washington Conservation District and a contractor to remove dead, diseased, and invasive trees in the buffer zone.
-The Ponds at Heifort Hills also received a $15,000 Habitat Enhancement Landscape Program (HELP) grant from the Board of Water & Soil Resources (BWSR) for buffer zone enhancement beginning this year.
+Over the past year, the HOA has partnered with the Washington Conservation District and a contractor to remove dead, diseased, and invasive trees in the buffer zone.
+The Ponds at Heifort Hills also received a $15,000 Habitat Enhancement Landscape Program (HELP) grant from the Board of Water & Soil Resources (BWSR) for buffer zone enhancement for 2025-2026, including planting native trees and shrubs.

 Tree Removal

-In 2024, the board of directors at the Ponds at Heifort Hills HOA developed a more detailed buffer zone management plan of how they will remove dead and diseased trees and invasive plants with the objectives to:
+In 2024, the board at Heifort Hills HOA developed a Buffer Zone Management Plan (PDF) for removing dead and diseased trees and invasive plants with the objectives to:

 • Eliminate the risk of trees injuring people and/or damaging houses